This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent burns caused by hot liquids or steam:

-- Do not heat your baby's bottle in the microwave oven.
+- Do not heat your baby's bottle in the microwave.
 Always test the temperature of the liquid before you give it to your baby to hold or drink.

 - Check the water temperature before you put your child into the bathtub.
 Do not let your child touch the faucet handles in the bathtub.
-Place anti-scald devices on your faucets to check the temperature of water.
-Lower your hot water heater setting to low or medium (90 to 120 degrees Fahrenheit).
+Place anti-scald devices on your faucets to check the water temperature.
+Lower your hot water heater setting to low or medium (90°F to 120°F, or 32°C to 48°C).

 - Do not leave cups, mugs, or bowls that have hot liquids in them at the edge of a table.
 Keep pot handles turned away from the stove front.